• Skip to primary navigation

 Your preferences will determine where you should start when trying mead.
 If it’s your first time trying mead, I suggest opting for a sweeter style like Great Mead.

-Other types that are high in bitterness could turn you away from mead forever, and we don’t want that!
+Other types high in bitterness could turn you away from mead forever, and we don’t want that!

 I suggest trying a mead brewed with some of your favorite fruits or spices and keeping an open mind about mead – it has a unique taste that you can’t replicate in other drinks.